sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ## Visualising the cleaned data

-Finally we summarize the data as below
+Finally, we summarize the data below

 ```r